ethangutk/Outrageous-Blades/README.md

 <br><br><br>
 ## 💰 Shop Items
 When making this game, I wanted to make the shop very fair.
 In some games I played before developing the shop, the shop ruined the whole gameplay experience based on the in-game powerups that players could buy.
 So with that in mind, I wanted to make the game fair for everyone.
 The stuff you could buy using Bells, which could also be purchased using ROBUX, were all cosmetic items.
-ROBUX could be bought on ROBLOX’s website using real money; thus, you could convert real cash into in-game Bells.
+ROBUX could be purchased on ROBLOX’s website using real money; thus, you could convert real cash into in-game Bells.
 Everything else that upgraded your player had to be purchased using a currency associated with the in-game experience, also known as Gems.
 Thus, in short, Gems and Bells are earned by playing the game, but Bells could also be purchased using real money.
 So the game was a very anti “pay-to-win” layout.

 <br><br>
 ### 🎨 Sword Skins
 This was the first shop feature that I developed.
 This feature is cosmetic for all players and serves no in-game purpose.
 Like maps, many people volunteered to help create different skins as the game gained traction.
 A player can unlock skins by opening in-game [chests](https://github.com/ethangutknecht/Outrageous-Blades/blob/main/README.md#-chests) using Bells or ROBUX.
 Unique skins could also be unlocked using [Twitter codes](https://github.com/ethangutknecht/Outrageous-Blades/blob/main/README.md#-twitter-codes) I would release throughout development.
-At the end of the game’s life, there was a total of 30 different sword skins that you were able to unlock.
+At the end of the game’s life, there were 30 different sword skins that you were able to unlock.
 <br>

 <p align="center">